pymor/pymor/docs/source/technical_overview.rst

 2. The return value of a method of an immutable object only depends on its arguments, allowing reliable |caching| of these return values.

-A class can be made immutable in pyMOR by deriving from |ImmutableInterface|, which ensures that write access to the object's attributes is prohibited after `__init__` has been executed.
+A class can be made immutable in pyMOR by deriving from |ImmutableObject|, which ensures that write access to the object's attributes is prohibited after `__init__` has been executed.
 However, note that changes to private attributes (attributes whose name starts with `_`) are still allowed.
 It lies in the